-I have always found people having to cope with disabilities to be amazing.
+I, Eva M Clark, have always found people having to cope with disabilities to be amazing.
 I have held this amazement since I was little.
-In preschool I gravitated to those with crutches, wheelchairs, or braces.
+In preschool, I gravitated to those with crutches, wheelchairs, or braces.
 My mom was always running after me and telling me to “leave those people alone; they’ve got enough on their plate!,” but I couldn’t help it.
 I was just fascinated by people’s ability to cope with whatever life gave them.
-I was always asking them innocent childlike questions about how they lived and managed every day tasks (like “do you shower in your wheelchair?
+I was always asking them innocent, childlike questions about how they lived and managed everyday tasks (like “do you shower in your wheelchair?
 Does it mind getting wet?”).

-My mother had been a medical librarian as I was growing up and my father was constantly going in and out of hospitals a few times a year after having had a major heart attack at 42.
+My mother had been a medical librarian as I was growing up and my father was regularly going in and out of hospitals a few times a year after having had a major heart attack at 42.
 I can say that I have always felt at home running up and down hospital corridors (I know you aren’t supposed to run in hospitals…), keeping Dad company, talking to strangers laying on gurneys, and reading medical journals from my mother’s library.
 So, though my mother did everything she could to break my habit of gravitating towards those with physical disabilities, hanging out in hospitals most of my childhood only added to my interest.
-I chose to study bio-medical engineering in college.
+I chose to study biomedical engineering in college.
 It is a combination of medicine and engineering.
-I wanted to invent wheelchairs that could climb up stairs and stylish leg braces but… couldn’t stand the engineering classes.
-Electrical engineering classes were dreadfully boring beyond belief (I can imagine some of you like that stuff; just not me!).
+I wanted to invent wheelchairs that could climb upstairs and stylish leg braces but… couldn’t stand the engineering classes.
+Electrical engineering classes were dreadfully dull beyond belief (I can imagine some of you like that stuff, not me!).